Through the Wildwood

 • Allow the dough to come to room temperature for about 2 hours (it’s okay if you need to go a little over or under this time as the dough is very forgiving)

-• After the dough is at room temperature, spread it out over the surface of the pan.
+• Coat your hands in olive oil and gently spread the dough out over the surface of the pan.
 You can really pull at it here but try not to flatten it with your hands.

 • Drizzle with more olive oil and dimple the dough with your fingers or knuckles being sure to make large and small dents